derekmarion/oop-school-interface-ii/README.md

     puts "\nWhat would you like to do?\nOptions:\n1.
 List All Students\n2.
 View Individual Student <student_id>\n3.
 Add a Student\n4.
 Remove a Student <student_id>\n5.
 Quit"

 ```
 The above code might look strange, but when we run it we'll find that our menu prints out just the way we want it to.
-The `\n` tells ruby to start a new line.
-Creating a UI for the command line is not the most intuitive thing to do with Ruby.
-We'll be using a few of these string tricks to help us out as we go.
+The `\n` in the string tells ruby to start a new line.

 Right now we have a program that prints a menu and then exits.
 That's not very useful.
 We want to give the user the option to select one of the menu items.
 We can do that using `gets.chomp`.